 - amendments to the dissolution clause that will change the spirit of the intention of who receives the funds on dissolution

-Charitable Incorporated Organisations to be included in the Index of Business Names
+Charitable Incorporated Organisations to be included in the Index of Company Names

-All charitable incorporated organisations (CIOs) will be included in the Registrars’ Business Names Index (maintained by Companies House) from 1 January 2018.
+All charitable incorporated organisations (CIOs) will be included in the Registrars’ Company Names Index (maintained by Companies House) from 1 January 2018.
 Charities that are incorporated as companies already appear on this index.

 This will help protect CIO names.
 For instance in the event of others looking to set up a company or CIO with the same or similar name.

 Following the change in legislation, from 1 January 2018, Companies House will need to check whether a CIO’s proposed name includes ‘sensitive words or expressions’ set out in The Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014, that require the prior approval of Companies House.

 Where the proposed name for the CIO includes ‘sensitive words or expressions’ other than those stated above, applicants will need to email Companies House firstname.lastname@example.org to obtain their approval before applying to the Charity Commission.
 Please include ‘CIO’ in the subject line of your email to Companies House.

 Before applying, applicants are advised to view Companies House website guidance (Annex A).
 This sets out the criteria for approval.
 Applicants are also advised to view Annexes B and C.